22 March — 24 March 2019

 Delegate registration is now open online, and registration fees are as follows:

-Including lunches, refreshments, and Eventbrite booking fees.
+Including lunches, refreshments, Friday evening drinks reception and Eventbrite booking fees.
 Delegates can also register for a walking tour of Art Nouveau Glasgow with Peter Connelly on the afternoon of Friday 22 March (cost £5; further details below) and the post-conference excursion to Cultybraggan PoW Camp and other sites of interest, on Monday 25 March (cost £20).
 The reduced registration fee rates are also available to members of Glasgow's local archaeology and history societies.